 Interested in the interaction of movement and sound, he has also collaborated with the Spark Movement Collective, choreographer Annette Herwander, and multi-media artist Julie Rooney.
 The 2017-2018 season has already seen the premiere of Museum of Patterns, a consortium commission for Solo Drumset led by Jason Treuting of So Percussion.

-Upcoming recording projects include a his "steroidally hard-driving, rock-influenced" (NY Times) piece Undertoad on Cantaloupe Records coming out in Spring 2017, as well as his first solo album Small Works that will be released in fall of the same year.
-Brooks' music can also be heard on Consortium5's recording "Tangled Pipes" out on the Nonclassical record label, and on A/B Duo’s “Variety Show”.
+Recent recording projects include a his "steroidally hard-driving, rock-influenced" (NY Times) piece Undertoad on Bearthoven’s Cantaloupe Records release “Trios”, as well as his first solo album Small Works.
+Brooks' music can also be heard on Consortium5's recording "Tangled Pipes" out on the UK Nonclassical record label, and on A/B Duo’s “Variety Show”.

-As an advocate for education and community, Brooks is on the faculty at the Special Music School where he teaches both theory and composition.
-In addition, he facilitates the annual Composer-Performer Speed Dating session at the New Music Gathering.
+As an advocate for education and community, Brooks has taught students at every level from K-12 in private, group, and classroom settings.
+In addition, he has facilitated the Composer-Performer Speed Dating session at every New Music Gathering.

-Brooks has had the opportunity to work with many excellent teachers and composers including: Michael Gordon, Julia Wolfe, Justin Dello Joio, Michael Schelle, Frank Felice, James Aikman, and Alison Kay.
-Brooks holds degrees in composition from from Butler University (BM), and NYU Steinhardt (MM).
+Brooks has had the opportunity to work with many excellent teachers and composers including: Michael Gordon, Julia Wolfe, John Supko, Justin Dello Joio, Michael Schelle, Frank Felice, James Aikman, and Alison Kay.
+Brooks holds degrees in composition from Butler University (BM), and NYU Steinhardt (MM).
 This Fall, he started his candidacy for a Ph.
 D. in Music Composition at Duke University.